Emirates Game Changer Routes – New Routes Revealed!

 What if your route does not have this specific aircraft?

 If your chosen route doesn’t feature the Emirates game changer aircraft you were hoping for, there’s no need to panic.
 Keep an eye out for newly retrofitted aircraft.
 These planes have undergone significant upgrades and provide an equally enjoyable experience, including in first class.
-Try to avoid flying on their older aircraft, which may visibly show signs of wear and tear, giving a less pleasant experience.
-Recognizing this, Emirates deserves commendation for their substantial multi-billion dollar investment in retrofitting their fleet.

 Upon finishing this extensive project in April 2025, the airline will install nearly 4,000 state-of-the-art Premium Economy seats.
 Furthermore, they will refurbish 728 First Class suites and upgrade over 5,000 Business Class seats to a new style and design, ensuring a complete transformation of the fleet.
+This is in addition to their new A350-900 which has started its service in 2025.

 This is a much-needed upgrade.
 Well done, Emirates.

-Which Emirates planes have been upgraded?
+Which Emirates planes have been retrofitted / upgraded?

 In my quest to identify retrofitted planes featuring premium economy as part of the overhaul, I routinely check for flights departing from Melbourne with premium economy seating.
+Both the Emirates Airbus A380-800 and the Emirates Boeing 777-300 ER are retrofitted.
+In fact the 777 is a game changer – Bonus!

-EK 406/EK 407
+EK 407 (A380-800)

-EK 408/EK 409
+EK 409 (A380-800)

 Note: When booking through the official Qantas site either through a revenue ticket or a qantas reward ticket, EK 409 may appear as QF8409.
 Ensure you look for the Emirates logo and the statement indicating, “Flight QF8409 is operated by Emirates.”